synthetik-technologies/blastfoam/README.md

 # blastFoam

-blastFoam is a solver for multi-component compressible flow with application to high-explosive detonation, explosive safety and airblast.
+blastFoam is a solver for multi-component compressible flow with application to high-explosive detonation, explosive safety and airblast. blastFoam is developed by [Synthetik Applied Technologies](https://www.synthetik-technologies.com).

 ## Disclaimer